It might be our last chance to save even a few coral reefs from climate change

 In 2015, a marine heat wave struck, harming coral reefs worldwide.
 I’m a marine biologist at the University of Miami’s Rosenstiel School of Marine and Atmospheric Science, and I was with a team of researchers on a 10-year global expedition to map the world’s reefs, led by the Khaled bin Sultan Living Oceans Foundation, wrapping up our work in the Chagos Archipelago at the time.
 Our report on the state of the reefs there was published in spring 2021.

 As the water temperature rose, the corals began to bleach.
 To the untrained eye, the scene would have looked fantastic.
 When the water heats up, corals become stressed and they expel the tiny algae called dinoflagellates that live in their tissue.
 Bleaching isn’t as simple as going from a living coral to a bleached white one, though.
-After they expel the algae, the corals turn fluorescent pinks and blues and yellows as they produce chemicals to protect themselves from the Sun’s harmful rays.
+After they expel the algae, the corals turn fluorescent pinks and blues and yellows as they produce chemicals to protect themselves from the sun’s harmful rays.
 The entire reef was turning psychedelic colors.

 That explosion of color is rare, and it doesn’t last long.
 Over the following week, we watched the corals turn white and start to die.
-It wasn’t just small pieces of the reef that were bleaching – it was happening across hundreds of square miles.
+It wasn’t just small pieces of the reef that were bleaching–it was happening across hundreds of square miles.

-What most people think of as a coral is actually many tiny colonial polyps that build calcium carbonate skeletons.
+What most people think of as a coral is actually many tiny colonial polyps that build calcium-carbonate skeletons.
 With their algae gone, the coral polyps could still feed by plucking morsels out of the water, but their metabolism slows without the algae, which provide more nutrients through photosynthesis.
 They were left desperately weakened and more vulnerable to diseases.
 We could see diseases taking hold, and that’s what finished them off.

 We were witnessing the death of a reef.